 Respondent, “The Supernatural and Transcendent in Shakespeare on Screen” seminar, Shakespeare Association of America annual meeting, April 2020, Denver, CO.

 “Women at the Pedals: Female Cinema Musicians During the Great War,” Over Here, Over There: Transatlantic Conversations on the Music of World War I, ed.
 William Brooks, Christina Bashford, and Gayle Magee, University of Illinois Press (2019).

 “Shakespeare’s Second Line,” Borrowers and Lenders, special issue on Shakespeare and jazz, edited by Stephen Buhler (forthcoming).

 Recent and Forthcoming Creative Works

-Premiere of The Harbingers, an unaccompanied opera with a libretto by Leonard and music by Rosśa Crean.
+Premiere of The Harbingers, an a cappella opera with a libretto by Leonard and music by Rosśa Crean.
 7:30 pm, October 31, 2019, Rosehill Cemetery.

 Works in Progress

 “Projection, Erasure, and Recovery: Women in Silent Film Music” (digital history project)

 “Nostalgia and Cultural Memory in Scoring for The General (1927)”

 “Jewishness between Performance and Appropriation: Music for The Merchant of Venice on Film”